wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [Atmospheric Lighting Tweaks](https://www.nexusmods.com/newvegas/mods/79378)

 Makes changes to Image Spaces and Lighting Templates to give interiors a more dynamic and atmospheric look.
+Make sure you install the TTW version, not the FNV one.

 ### [Desert Natural Weathers TTW](https://www.nexusmods.com/newvegas/mods/75437)